coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 You do not mock the internals or implementation details, so couple to the implementation details with the mocks, mock other ports and other publics (APIs).Don't mock adapters either, do not mock things you don't own.

 ### Object Mother and Test Data Builder

+This is how you control complex setups for larger testing clusters (big setup).